 This trail is not plowed in the winter.
 When it snows please use the plowed East Shore Recreation Trail.

 West Shore Trail - John Haley Memorial Trail

-Located along the scenic western shore of Onondaga Lake, this paved trail meanders through over two miles of wind-sheltered woodlands.
+Located along the scenic western shore of Onondaga Lake, this paved trail meanders through over 4.5 miles of woodlands and open areas.
 It is perfect for bicyclists, walkers, runners and nature enthusiasts.
 This side of Onondaga Lake is rich in history; several resorts and dance halls once stood here.
-If you are looking for a quiet change of pace, this is the trail for you.
+The newly opened extension offers spectacular lake and city views.
+Several shelters and benches can be found along the trail for visitors convenience.

 Located off the West Shore Trail, this stonedust and natural surface trail is ideal for solitude and observation.